Greek Halloween Costume Ideas

 Have a white sheet or tablecloth?
 Then you're ready to start making your costume.
 Let's say you're using a sheet.
 Simply grab the sheet and fold it lengthwise.
-Ladies—you want this to work out where the material will fall down somewhere near your ankles.
-Men—for a more gladiator-like costume, fold the sheet so that it will end up hanging at about knee-length.
+You will want this to work out where the material will fall down somewhere near your ankles.
+For men, a gladiator-like costume, fold the sheet so that it will end up hanging at about knee-length.

 Hold the sheet up to you and make a small mark at the place where it meets your shoulders on each side.
 These are the places where you'll need to use a safety pin to pin the sheet together to make a shoulder hole.
 (On each side, simply double back the excess sheet that lies on the far side of the marked spot and pin it.)